 Figure 9.
-North Dakota drilling inventory summary
+North Dakota drilling economics summary (Assumes \$65/bbl at the wellhead)

 Pipeline Presentations

 The Pipeline Authority has had the opportunity to make presentations at a variety of legislative, industry, and public events during the past fiscal year.
 Presentation topics were typically focused on North Dakota's transportation dynamics with additional material on drilling economics and production techniques.
 Slides from many of the major events are placed on the Pipeline Authority website as content is updated.